EmaroLab/GestureBasedControlMiro/README.md

  #### More in details about the architecture

- Each Block of the architecture has been implemente as a ROS node.
+ Each module which is part of the architecture has been implemente as a ROS node.

  For comunication between the nodes has been used a Publish/Subscibe messaging pattern.

+In order to allow the smartwatch to communicate with the ROS Master, the imu stream app must be installed on both smartwatch and smartphone paired.
+The  imu stream  is  used  to  stream  IMU  data  from smartwatch to an MQTT broker.
+The  mqtt_ros_bridge is  a  bridge  that  allows  to subscribe to MQTT topics and publish contents of MQTT messages to ROS.

- The *imu_mapping* node subscribes to the smartwatch's accelerometer data, maps the linear accellerations into linear and angular velocities and publish them.
+ The *imu_mapping* node subscribes to the smartwatch's accelerometer data published by MQTT broker and maps the linear accellerations into linear and angular velocities and publish them.

  The *gbb_miro* node uses these velocities to publish a message of type platform_control that contains miro body velocity and miro body lights pattern.